ddbnl/office365-audit-log-collector/README.md

 # Office365 audit log collector

-Collect/retrieve Office365, Azure and DLP audit logs, optionally filter them, then send them to one or more outputs such as file, PRTG, Azure Log Analytics or Graylog.
+Collect/retrieve Office365, Azure and DLP audit logs, optionally filter them, then send them to one or more outputs (see full list below).
-Onboarding is easy and takes only a few minutes (steps described below).
-There are Windows and Linux executables, and an optional GUI for Windows only.
+Onboarding is easy and takes only a few minutes (see 'Onboarding' section).
+There are Windows and Linux executables.
-Easy configuration with a YAML config file (see the 'ConfigExamples' folder for reference).
+Configuration is easy with a YAML config file (see the 'ConfigExamples' folder for reference).
 If you have any issues or questions, or requests for additional interfaces, feel free to create an issue in this repo.
 - The following Audit logs can be extracted:
   - Audit.General